Artwork for podcast Top Traders Unplugged

 Ian:

-So something basis, some, some kind of, of shift where you did see something supported and you know, some kind of nominal anchor, you know, of backing currencies I don't think is an impossibility to see within the next 10 years.
-But the point we've made to clients is that the shareholders shift away from the dollar has been taking place for almost 20 years.
+…And other, other type of base metals.
+So, something basis, some kind of shift where you did see something supported, and some kind of nominal anchor backing currencies I don't think is an impossibility to see within the next 10 years.
+But the point we've made to clients is that the shift away from the dollar has been taking place for almost 20 years.

 ne back to where they were in: